diejuse/chroot_Maemo-leste_on_Android/README.md

 6. After the boot, Maemo will maintain the initial orientation.
 When you want a specific orientation go to the desktop home, rotate the smartphone to the orientation you want and tap on your widget.
 Your widget will update to the new orientation.

 <a name="virtualkeyboard"></a>
-# Onboard virtual keyboard, modified for Maemo Leste.
+# "Onboard" virtual keyboard, modified for Maemo Leste.
-## Install usable onboard virtual keyboard, for both landscape and portrait orientation.
+## Install BASIC usable onboard virtual keyboard, for both landscape and portrait orientation.
+Features:
+- Floating icon correctly repositioned on the screen in both portrait and landscape orientation.
+- Repositioning of the virtual keyboard adjusted to the bottom of the screen, in both orientations.
+- Added a custom transparent theme, keyboard layout and gamepad layout.

-Copy and paste in any terminal you use in Maemo Leste:
+Copy and paste in any terminal you use in Maemo Leste to install:

     mkdir ~/diejuse_scripts ; wget -P ~/diejuse_scripts https://raw.githubusercontent.com/diejuse/chroot_Maemo-leste_on_Android/main/install_diejuse_onboard.sh ; sh ~/diejuse_scripts/install_diejuse_onboard.sh